MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`testSelector`** - **Select tests using**<br>
 Type: string.
 Required.
 Allowed values: 'testAssemblies', 'testPlan', 'testRun'.
 Default value: 'testAssemblies'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 <ul><li><b>Test assembly: </b>Use this option to specify one or more test assemblies that contain your tests.
-You can optionally specify a filter criteria to select only specific tests.</li><li><b>Test plan: </b>Use this option to run tests from your test plan that have an automated test method associated with it.</li><li><b>Test run: </b>Use this option when you are setting up an environment to run tests from the Test hub.
-This option should not be used when running tests in a continuous integration / continuous deployment (CI/CD) pipeline.</li>.
+You can optionally specify a filter criteria to select only specific tests.</li><li><b>Test plan: </b>Use this option to run tests from your test plan that have an automated test method associated with it.
+To learn more about how to associate tests with a test case work item, see [Associate automated tests with test cases](/azure/devops/test/associate-automated-test-with-test-case).</li><li><b>Test run: </b>Use this option when you are setting up an environment to run tests from [test plans](/azure/devops/test/run-automated-tests-from-test-hub).
+This option should not be used when running tests in a continuous integration/continuous deployment (CI/CD) pipeline.</li>.
 <!-- :::editable-content-end::: -->

 :::moniker-end